 Since the delivery speed depends on the user’s proximity, the content delivery networks store the cached versions of content in multiple geographical locations and use the closest ones for every visitor.
 For example, if your website is hosted in Europe, your American guests can get the locally stored content delivered to them much faster.

-Drupal website CDN integration with the CDN module
+Drupal website CDN integration with the Drupal 8 CDN module

-If you have a Drupal site, Content Delivery Network integration can be done with the special Drupal module called the CDN.
+If you have a Drupal site, Content Delivery Network integration can be done with the special Drupal 8 CDN module.
 What it does is changing the URLs of your files to set the place they should be loaded from.
 This place will be a CDN, not your web server.

-The Drupal CDN module: installation and configuration hints
+Drupal 8 CDN module: installation and configuration hints

 Organize your own fast content delivery for your customers and let them enjoy the speed!
 In today’s Web, it’s the best way to gain their respect and loyalty, whatever their tastes are.
 Drudesk is ready to perform Drupal CDN integration for you, as well as test the result.
 Your Drupal website’s speed can be much higher, and we will prove it!